Tokyo Area

 Summary

-The Rikugien Gardens are the most famous or the best Japanese garden in Tokyo.
+The Rikugien Gardens are not the most famous or the best Japanese garden in Tokyo.
 But, it is worth visiting the northern suburbs of Tokyo if you want to see a garden whose skyline is not dominated by skyscrapers.

-Guide services are provided (Japanese only) at 11:00 am and 2:00 pm on Sundays and holidays.
 If you're looking for a challenge then try to find all 32 "Sekichu" markers (originally 88) that indicate places to where you can see the special views of the garden.

 Getting There